-Makeup foundations come in a huge variety of formulations, including liquids, creams and powders.
-Within each type of formulation, there is a huge variety of colours, finishes and coverage.
-Many foundation products also provide “extra benefits” such as moisturising ingredients, oil control, line-diminishing properties or have a SPF factor.
+Makeup foundation comes in many types of formulation, including liquids, creams and powders.
+Each type of formulation has a massive variety of colours, finishes and coverage.
+Some foundations can also provide extra benefits such as moisturising ingredients, oil control, line-diminishing properties, or an SPF.
 It is quite bewildering!
-Here’s our look at the different types of formulations used in foundation products.
+Here’s our look at the different formulations used in foundation products.

 What Does a Makeup Foundation Do?

-A good makeup foundation product that has been properly selected for your skin type and tone should create a lovely, flawless base for the rest of your makeup application.
-In a nutshell, a good foundation should:
+A makeup foundation product that has been properly selected for your skin type and tone should create a flawless base.
+In a nutshell, a good makeup foundation should:

-- Blend seamlessly down the face and neck;
+- Blend seamlessly over the face and down the neck.

-- Create a decent base on which you use all other makeup products, including eyeshadow and blusher;
+- Create a smooth base on which you use all other makeup products, including eyeshadow and blusher.

 Types of Makeup Foundation Formulations

-- Formulation – A creamy liquid product that comes in either a bottle, often with a pump dispenser, or in a squeezy tube.
-Various types are available, including oil-free, oil-based, silicone-based, mineral-based or water-based.
+- Formulation – a creamy liquid product that comes in either a bottle, pump dispenser, or a squeezy tube.
+Various types are available, including oil-free, oil-based, silicone-based, mineral-based, or water-based.

-- Skin Type – Liquid foundations are made for all skin types.
-For example, oil-based foundations are better suited to drier skins.
-Likewise, water-based products contain less oil (and can even be oil-free) so suit an oily, blemished or combination skin better, as do the oil-free foundations.
+- Skin Type – liquid foundations are for all skin types – it is about selecting the right ingredients.
+For example, an oil- or water-based foundation is great for drier skins.
+Water-based products contain fewer oils (and can even be oil-free), so they also suit an oily, blemished or combination skin, as do the oil-free foundations.

-- Application – Apply with a foundation brush or damp makeup sponge.
-Blend edges away down the neck and into the hairline.
+- Application – apply with a foundation brush or damp makeup sponge.
+Start in the middle of the face and blend outwards to the hairline and down the neck.
+Buff the foundation into all the nooks and crannies of the face.
 Use pressed or loose face powder to set or matte down.

-- Formulation – A thin liquid product, as it is designed to be applied with an airbrush gun.
-They are either alcohol-, water- or silicone-based.
-They last very well, making them great for film, TV and bridal applications.
-Airbrushed makeup also does well in humid, hot or wet conditions.
+- Formulation – a thin liquid product that is designed to be applied with an airbrush gun.
+It comes in alcohol-, water- or silicone-based formulations.
+Whatever the formula, they last very well, making them great for film, TV and bridal applications.
+Likewise, airbrushed makeup does well in humid, hot or wet conditions.

-- Coverage – Airbrushing (when applied correctly) provides a lovely sheer coverage without hard edges, so it great for high definition and photographic work.
-It can be built up for more coverage.
+- Coverage – airbrushing (when applied correctly) provides a lovely sheer coverage without hard edges.
+It is great for high definition and photographic work.
+Airbrushed foundation can also be built up for more coverage.

-- Packaging – Available in small to large plastic bottles with a narrow dropper in the top to control how much product is used.
-Small bottles are a great size for the makeup kit, as you can carry a wide range of colours in a fairly small space.
+- Packaging – available in small to large plastic bottles with a narrow dropper in the top to control how much product is released.
+In particular, small bottles are great for the makeup kit, as you can carry a wide range of colours in a compact space.

-- Formulation – A thick, smooth cream that comes in a pot or a compact.
-Can get compacts that have various colours in them – very useful for the set bag or for contouring options.
-Can be water-based or oil-based.
+- Formulation – a thick, smooth cream product that comes in a pot or compact.
+Compacts with various colours in them are handy for the set bag or contouring options.
+Cream foundation can be water-based or oil-based.
 Some products have a cream-to-powder formulation.

-- Coverage – Medium to full.
-Mix with a primer to sheer it down.
+- Coverage – medium to full.
+Mix it with a small amount of primer or moisturiser to sheer it down.

-- Application – Dot a little onto your nose, cheeks, chin and forehead and blend out using a foundation brush or a damp makeup sponge.
-Work and blend the foundation outward into your hairline and down onto your neck.
-Cream foundations usually needs setting with powder, except the cream-to-powder formulations.
+- Application – firstly, dot a little product on your nose, cheeks, chin, and forehead.
+Then blend out across your face using a foundation brush or a damp makeup sponge.
+Work and blend the foundation outward into your hairline and down under your jaw onto your neck.
+Cream foundation usually needs setting with powder, except for the cream-to-powder formulations.

 Loose Mineral Foundation

-- Skin Types – Good on most skin types.
-Very dry skin may find it looks too dry on the skin.
-Mineral foundation is less likely to cause an allergic reaction or create any sensitivity issues.
-However, bismuth oxychloride is a controversial ingredient found in some brands and is linked to causing issues for those with sensitive skins.
-Most people won’t be bothered by it, but if you have sensitive skin, it is best to avoid those products that include this ingredient.
+- Skin Types – good on most skin types – though people with very dry skin may find it emphasises the dryness.
+A loose mineral foundation only has a few ingredients, making it less likely to cause an allergic reaction or sensitivity issue than other foundation types.
+However, bismuth oxychloride is a controversial ingredient found in some brands, linked to causing problems for those with sensitive skin.
+Most likely, people won’t be bothered by it, but if you do have sensitive skin, it is best to avoid those products that include this ingredient.

-- Finish – Natural sheen or matte.
-A finishing mineral product can be used over the top of the mineral foundation to matte down the skin.
+- Finish – natural sheen or matte.
+A finishing mineral product can also be used over the top of the mineral foundation to matte it down.

-- Coverage – Can be used to create various coverage from sheer to full.
+- Coverage – can be layered up to create coverage from sheer to full.

-- Application – Applied with a Kabuki brush or square-topped foundation brush.
-A little powder is put into the product’s lid and the brush swirled into the product to pick a little up.
-Then, buff and swirl the foundation into the skin – keep working it until you have the coverage required.
+- Application – apply with a Kabuki brush or square-topped foundation brush.
+Put a small amount of powder into the product’s lid, and swirl the brush into the product to pick it up.
+Then, buff and swirl the foundation onto the skin – keep working it until you have the coverage required.

 - Read our in-depth look at mineral makeup.